-- (1) A person who incurs or pays a candidate's election expenses shall, as soon as is practicable, provide the candidate with such information and documents as the candidate requires to comply with Regulations 6 and 7. - (2) A person who fails, without reasonable excuse, to comply with paragraph (1) is guilty of an offence and liable to a fine.
+- (1) A person who incurs or pays a candidate's election expenses shall, as soon as is practicable, provide the candidate with such information and documents as the candidate requires to comply with Articles 6 and 7. - (2) A person who fails to comply with paragraph (1) is guilty of an offence and liable to a fine.